tihomivlad/Awesome-Logistics-Warehouse-SupplyChain/README.md

 ## UnderTheRadar or OpenSource Tools

 - [Google OR-Tools](https://developers.google.com/optimization) - Open source software suite for optimization, tuned for tackling the world's toughest problems in vehicle routing, flows, integer and linear programming, and constraint programming
+- [Batch Census Geocoder ](https://geocoding.geo.census.gov/geocoder/locations/addressbatch?form) - Free geocoding for addresses that are within the United States, Puerto Rico, and the U.S. Island Areas
 - Need more contributions

 ---